-This report should clearly state the current status of your project.
-If the project involves building something (e.g. software, hardware or conducting experimental data collection), the progress report becomes a complete design report.
-If the project involves algorithm analysis or an in-depth investigation of some aspect of computer networks, this report must include a clear discussion of the problem, include the current state of your analysis or investigation.
-The progress report must include a completed bibliography (properly formatted).
-The target size for this typed report is between 10 and 20 pages (not counting pages with figures or diagrams).
+This report clearly states the current status of your project.
+If the project involves building something (e.g. software, hardware or conducting experimental data collection), the progress report is a complete design report.
+If the project involves algorithm analysis or an in-depth investigation of some aspect of computer networks, this progress report must include a clear discussion of the problem, include the current state of your analysis or investigation.
+The progress report must include your completed bibliography (properly formatted).
+The expected length of this report is between 10 and 20 pages (not counting pages with figures or diagrams).

 This report will receive a letter grade based on all the standard criteria of a professional technical report (i.e., technical organization, grammar, writing style, typos/misspellings and content will ALL be considered). pseudo-code is unacceptable in a design report.
 Professional technical prose is expected.
+The penalty for late submissions is the lowering of the grade one + or - level per week late (e.g., If a team turns this report in one week late on November 18th and it deserves a B+ letter grade, then the late penalty would mean the report would receive a B grade.